molly/manager-README/README.md

 As for your schedule: do what works for you, but use good judgment.
 If you're a night owl and you choose to work from 9pm to 5am, that might not work so well.
 But if you're a night owl who would rather be in the office closer to 11am—6pm, or a morning person who'd rather be in closer to 7am–3pm, that is fine with me.
 Same goes for if you're trying to avoid rush hour, need to drop off your kids at school or daycare, etc.

 Similarly, if you want to work from home sometimes, do so!
 Working from home at least once a week is pretty much a necessity for me, and if it helps your work, please do so as well!
-On the other hand, if you're not productive when you work from home, come in to the office and expect a normal day—when I am (or others on our team are) working from home, schedule meetings etc. as normal—videoconferencing means we can be similarly available as if we were in the office.
+On the other hand, if you're not productive when you work from home, or if you can't be available for video meetings, come in to the office.
+Regardless of whether the rest of the team is working from home or not, you can expect a normal day—schedule meetings etc. as normal—videoconferencing means folks who work from home will be similarly available as if we were in the office.<sup><a href="#note2">2</a></sup>

 ## One-on-ones
 I will put some time on your calendar each week for one-on-ones.
 Chances are it will be for 30 minutes once a week.
 If you need more time, let me know and I will adjust.

 One-on-ones are *your time*.
 I will probably have some things to discuss with you, but these are your opportunities to let me know how you're doing, what you need, what you wish could be different, how you feel about our team and your teammates, what your career goals are... etc. These are for the conversations you might not necessarily have with me when we're sitting at our desks amongst coworkers.
 If you'd like to give me a brief status update on things you're working on, that is fine with me, but those are generally better-suited to a quick chat while I'm at my desk, an @ on a Github issue, or a Slack message.

+I encourage you to write down some things you want to chat about ahead of time, because they can be hard to think of or bring up in the moment.
+If you struggle with bringing them up, feel free to send me a vague agenda ahead of time.
+If you don't know what to talk about, say so.
+We can use that as a topic.

 These are some interesting articles I've read about one-on-ones, though I don't necessarily agree with all of the points: [1](https://getlighthouse.com/blog/effective-1-on-1-meetings/), [2](https://medium.com/@mrabkin/the-art-of-the-awkward-1-1-f4e1dcbd1c5c).
 If you have thoughts on either, that might make a good topic to include in a one-on-one!